codehag/TC39-Panel-Prep/EXAMPLE_QUESTIONS.md

 - What is TC39? (see if there is someone willing to give a quick intro)

-- ECMAScript has a rolling release that takes place in four stages, lets talk a bit about each of these stages and what is involved.
+- ECMAScript has a release cycle that has four stages, lets talk a bit about each of these stages and what is involved.

 - (regarding stage 3) Browsers and transpilers play a pretty important roll in testing out a new